Photo by Isabelle DeSisto '20, Armenia

 Signage, road conditions, and adherence to rules of the road vary greatly from one country to the next.
 Travelers are particularly vulnerable in more remote locations.
 In some countries, traffic accidents are considered criminal acts.

-The Association of Safe International Road Travel (ASIRT) provides country-specific reports on road conditions, public transit, walking, biking, and driving.
-Use access code Harvard1636 to download your report.
+The Association for Safe International Road Travel (ASIRT) provides country-specific reports on road conditions, public transit, walking, biking, and driving.

 Review the international road safety guidance from the Centers for Disease Control and Prevention (CDC).